gingerbeardman/gingerbeardman.github.io/_posts/reviews/2023-06-07-gti-cub-supermini-festa.md

 **The ultimate hot hatch.**

-Most people are familiar with the first game in the series due to its prevalence in arcades in the 1990s.
-The second game in the series is very hard to find in the wild, whilst the third is perhaps least known but at least a little easier to find and play today.
+Most people are familiar with the first game in the GTi Club series due to its prevalence in arcades throughout the later half of the 1990s.
+The second game in the series is very hard to find in the wild, whilst the third is perhaps least known but a little easier to find and play today.

 The PlayStation 3 received a loose port of the first arcade game, as GTi Club+, though it takes a lot of liberties.
 You may not notice if you're going from 20-something year old memories of the original arcade game, but to me it feels more Western than Japanese and the classic GTi Club handling is largely missing.
 It's very much a "blue sky" reinterpretation of the original arcade game running in the Sumo Digital racing game engine.
 It's OK, but that's all.